Skip to content

 Stacks are a wondrous structure.
 This is mainly because they are nothing more than a linked list.
 Well, if they are nothing more than a linked list, why do we call them stacks?
 The underlying structure is a linked list, but how we enforce its use makes it a stack.

-Now imagine that in the kitchen, someone is washing the plates.
+Now imagine that someone is washing the plates in the kitchen.
 This person starts with no plates, and the rapid-cleaning dishwasher has many cleaned plates.
 The person at this station then removes plates from the dishwasher and places them one atop another.

 It is these actions that define the purpose and use of a stack, which we will now describe.